getpopapi/n8n-nodes-pop-zoho/README.md

 Two independent mechanisms to avoid creating real documents during testing:

 - **`environment: "sandbox"`** in the POP API request body — POP API injects `_pop_dry_run: true` into the payload (HMAC-signed, cannot be spoofed).
 No quota is deducted.
+Use this for end-to-end testing from any consumer (WooCommerce, Shopify, Postman, LLM).
 - **Dry Run** parameter on the node — skips Zoho API calls regardless of the `_pop_dry_run` flag.
 Useful for local development without Zoho credentials.

-When dry run is active, the response includes `dry_run: true` and the full `zoho_body` that would have been sent to Zoho, allowing you to verify the field mapping.
+When dry run is active, the response includes `dry_run: true` and the full `zoho_body` that would have been sent to Zoho, allowing you to verify the field mapping before going live.

 ---